Snapchat/KeyDB-docs/docs/faq.md

 Other features such as flash support, aws s3 backup, were also important features we believe should be part of the base code and standard to each instance.

-KeyDB is also written largely in c++ allowing this project to accelerate to a different level.
+KeyDB is also written largely in C++ allowing this project to accelerate to a different level.
 Plans to add other highly sought after features continue and KeyDB will announce these features as they are released.
 KeyDB is a leader when it comes to performance and you can expect that the KeyDB product will adapt and take advantage of the latest hardware and software as it becomes available.